 - 4FH005 Qualitative methods, 7.5 ECTS credits (March 14 - April 17)

 - 4FH065 Advanced statistics in Epidemiology, 10 ECTS credits (April 18 - June 1)

 Semester 3 (Aug-Jan)

-- 4FH045 Methods for outcome evaluation of public health intervention, 10 ECTS credits
+- 4FH068 Epidemiological methods for outcome evaluation of public health intervention, 10 ECTS credits

 Research-oriented projects for exchange students

 The Department of Public Health Science can offer research-oriented projects at Master's level during both autumn and spring semester.
 You need to make your own initial arrangements.
 The most successful approach is to participate in an ongoing research project and to find a supervisor interested in coaching students.
 The subject area and a supervisor from Karolinska Institutet should be stated in the application form.